Windows 11 Keeps Booting in Safe Mode (Fix)

 System Restore Windows 11

-It’s worth noting that performing a system restore will remove any programs or updates that were installed after the restore point.
-So, if you’ve installed any important software or updates since the restore point, you’ll need to reinstall them afterward.
+Also, be warned that a system restore will delete any programs or updates installed after the chosen restore point.
+So, you might have to reinstall some stuff.

 Reset or reinstall Windows 11